LangPro/Word/README.md

 `definitionDict`: A dictionary of definitions, keyed on the WordNet synonym set.

-'soundex': The soundex representation of the word's text attribute.
+`soundex`: The soundex representation of the word's text attribute.